Cultural Sites

 Saving and restoring a community’s cultural assets plays an important role in economic development—local and national data shows high return on investment for the type of redevelopment and historic preservation Boise undertakes with its Cultural Sites program.
 This program reflects Boise’s dedication to saving, reinventing and promoting historic properties unique to Boise’s history.
 Valuable historic buildings are saved and re-purposed, creating meaningful new opportunities for the community to collaborate and engage in physical spaces that are literally irreplaceable.

-To view data related to the program, learn more about the Cultural Sites program or the James Castle House, please contact Kristen Hill at 208-608-7790.
+To view data related to the program, learn more about the Cultural Sites program, please contact Kristen Hill at 208-608-7790.

 WHAT'S NEXT?